What Ageism Can Do to Older Adults’ Health

 Let’s face the facts.
 Ageism is never good for society.
 It deepens the emotional gap between the young people and the seniors.
 It prevents the different generations and age groups of the society from forming a healthy, trusting, and beneficial relationship.
 Ultimately, discrimination affects every function in society, thus changing its functioning as a whole.

 These are all known facts.
-But what many people do not seem to notice is the negative effects that being subjected to ageism has on our health.
+But what many people do not seem to notice is the adverse effects that being subjected to ageism has on our health.

 How Is Ageism Bad for Seniors’ Health?

-Of course, the adverse health effects due to ageism are not limited to seniors only.
-But unfortunately, seniors seem to suffer from such effects the most.
+Of course, the negative health effects due to ageism are not limited to seniors only, but seniors seem to suffer from such effects the most.
+Here are some examples:

 - Shorter lifespan (by 7.5 years)